-The permit bays in my road are suspended, where can I park?
+The permit bays on my road are suspended, where can I park?

-If permit bays are suspended in your road, you can park in other permit bays across your CPZ.
+If permit bays are suspended on your road, you can park in other permit bays across your CPZ.

 I have recently moved to the area and not all my documents are updated to my new address, how do I apply for a parking permit?

-If you have recently moved and do have all necessary proofs to apply for a resident permit, you can apply for a temporary resident permit.
+If you have recently moved and do have all the necessary proof to apply for a resident permit, you can apply for a temporary resident permit.